usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 accessible for a particular individual with a disability.

-After reviewing the comments, the Department has decided to retain this exception in subpart H of this part.
-178 The Department continues to believe that public entities often provide or make available a large volume of individualized, password-protected or otherwise secured conventional electronic documents, many of which do not pertain to individuals with disabilities, and it may be difficult to make all such documents
+After reviewing the comments, the Department has decided to retain this exception in subpart H of this part. {% fn 178 %} The Department continues to believe that public entities often provide or make available a large volume of individualized, password-protected or otherwise secured conventional electronic documents, many of which do not pertain to individuals with disabilities, and it may be difficult to make all such documents